idoiag/LRG_project/README.md

 # LRG_project
 Contains documentation about the LRG_project

-Aim: LRG_ext extracts information about the introns and exons from a specified LRG identifier.
+Aim: LRG_ext extracts information from the LRG record of a gene.
+This includes:

-It also provides information about the GRCh37 and 38.
+- LRG ID
+- Gene
+- Chromosome number
+- strand
+- Exons number
+- Exon number +  coordinates + genomic coordinates reg.
+GRCh37 and GRCh38)
+- Compare coordinates between builds

 Structure:
 The program runs several tests to test the input and if an output can be provided